stefanches7/ensembl-ftp-search/README.md

 ### Startup

-HTTP server is started with `./gradlew bootRun` command (don't worry about having Gradle already installed, Gradle Wrapper won't download any other version then).
+HTTP server is started with `./gradlew bootRun` (or `gradle bootRun` if you already have Gradle) command.

 ### Logging